Fire department preparedness and response to non-fire emergencies

 Critique and evaluation methods for organizational learning.

-Fire service operations during the 2011 Southeastern tornados
+Fire service operations during the 2011 Southeastern tornadoes

-On April 27, 2011, a devastating series of tornados struck Mississippi, Alabama, Georgia and Tennessee.
-An estimated 336 lives were lost in the region’s tornados and related events.
+On April 27, 2011, a devastating series of tornadoes struck Mississippi, Alabama, Georgia and Tennessee.
+An estimated 336 lives were lost in the region’s tornadoes and related events.
 At least 10,000 homes were heavily damaged or destroyed and dozens of public facilities were rendered inoperative.